Polls

 Then the question becomes, what kind of crime is it?
 Criminally negligent homicide?
 Manslaughter?
 I have know idea – I’ve never heard of something like this before.

-7. Seattle in Texas says:
+47. Seattle in Texas

 And Glenn, what do men say when they climax?
 “Oh god, oh god, oh shit” People are supposed to have constitutional rights that protect them from abuses committed by the government and authorities.
 It was a racist execution—plain and simple.
 And for all of you who are so concerned about his prior “criminal” history—you all have your own, you just didn’t get caught.
 If you did, you likely had private defense coupled with the uses of “privileged discretion” by the legal authorities being on your side….
 And on the West Coast, there is nothing particularly unusual with being out at 2:00 a.m. especially on New Years….
 And even if he were intoxicated or under the influence of anything for that matter, he wasn’t driving—he was taking public transit as he should have.
 For those of you defending the cop, guard that white privilege with all your might…enjoy your grandeur illusions of walking on water…and I say truly from the bottom of my heart—fuck your Neo-Nazi orgy you’ve got going on here—if you’re all college educated?
 It only re-confirms my fears of the overwhelmingly majority of the supposed “highly educated” in this nation….